Fresheyeball/Shpadoinkle/lens/README.md

 ```

 If you have nesting, with different types,
-we can resolve the mismatch using 'fmap' like so:
+you can resolve the mismatch using 'fmap' like so:

 ```haskell
 input :: Html m Text